 - To be cleared for EPP involvement students will have to be tested to establish that they are not infected with Hepatitis B, Hepatitis C, or HIV.
 This is additional to tests to establish tuberculosis status required to clear the student for general patient contact.
 All testing MUST be managed by the Medical School Occupational Health Specialist who will supervise pre and post-test counselling and discussions, the performance of the tests and the recording of outcomes, to ensure conformance with standards for clearance of all health care workers

 - You will also be required to have had all the national vaccination programme immunisations, for example tetanus, polio, MMR

 Disclosure and Barring Service (DBS)

-As part of ensuring the fitness to practise of our students, all successful applicants to the course will be required to apply for an Enhanced Disclosure from the Disclosure and Barring Service (DBS).
+As part of ensuring the fitness to practise of our students, all successful applicants to the course will be required to apply for an Enhanced Disclosure from the Disclosure and Barring Service (DBS), payable by the applicant.
 All universities who offer courses involving contact with children or vulnerable adults are required to carry out DBS checks of potential students.
 Any information which comes as part of the disclosure will be treated in confidence and handled in a fair and transparent way.
 The disclosure of a previous conviction would not necessarily preclude an applicant from enrolling on the course.
 Further information is available on the DBS website

-Warwick Medical School is permitted by the Department of Health to admit a certain number of overseas candidates each year.
+Warwick Medical School is permitted by the Department of Health to admit a certain number of international candidates each year.
 They are required to meet the same entry criteria and go through the same process as home/EU candidates, and must satisfy the University that their standard of English is acceptable for study.

 Early contact with patients is amazing and when you feel like your sinking under the workload, it reminds you of the end goal and why you're working so much.